Ed Carfrey: Philadelphia Athletics

 In 1890, Carfrey played Major League Baseball as a shortstop for the Philadelphia Athletics of the American Association.
-He made his major league debut on April 19, 1890 at age 26.
+He made his major league debut on April 19, 1890, at age 26.
 He appeared in only one game for the Athletics and had one hit in four at-bats for a .250 batting average.

 Prior to 2005, Carfrey's record had been omitted from the records of Major League Baseball.
 In 2005, Carfrey's record was added to the ESPN Baseball Encyclopedia.
 His prior omission from official records resulted from the fact that his 1890 appearance for the Athletics "was erroneously credited to another player when the official stats were computerized."

 Minor league baseball

 Carfrey also played minor league baseball for several teams from 1882 to 1899.

 Houston and Haymaker clubs

 In 1882, Carfrey played as the catcher for the Houston baseball team from South Chester, Pennsylvania.
 The team played its home games at Houston Park.
 In the 1882 league championship game on September 30, 1882, Carfrey drove in the winning run with a hit to right field for Houston.
 In the spring of 1883, a newspaper account noted his contributions to the 1882 team: "Carfrey played behind the bat with scarcely an error to his credit and succeeded in putting a number of men out."
 He played at third base and catcher for the Houston team in 1883.
 In September 1883, he scored three runs and "received a terrible blow in the eye"—one of several incidents that a newspaper report characterized as "little incivilities" that "were constantly exchanged" during the game.

-In 1884, he played at second and third base and at shortstop for the newly formed Haymaker base ball club from Chester, Pennsylvania.
+In 1884, he played at second and third base and at shortstop for the newly formed Haymaker baseball club from Chester, Pennsylvania.

 During the 1888 season, Carfrey appeared in 28 games as a third baseman for Houston in the Philadelphia Region League.